ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 JavaScript in web browsers).

-Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol need to perform an appropriate security analysis that considers the impact of HTTP Datagrams and Capsules in the context of their protocol.
+Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol need to perform a security analysis that considers the impact of HTTP Datagrams and Capsules in the context of their protocol.

 # IANA Considerations {#iana}